specificlanguages/mps-gradle-plugin/README.md

 This plugin has been tested with the following combinations of Gradle and MPS:

+* Gradle 7.1 or above is required since version 1.2.0.
 * Gradle 7.2 and MPS 2020.3.5 (version 1.1.0),
 * Gradle 5.6.2 and MPS 2019.2.4 (version 1.0.0),
 * Gradle 5.6.2 and MPS 2019.1.5 (version 0.0.2).